mushkevych/launch.py/README.md

 ## license: ##

-BSD license.
+Modified BSD License.
 Refer to LICENSE for details.

 ## metafile: ##